-It’s great topped on BBQ sandwiches, and other meat-type sandwiches if that’s your thing, like fried chicken or pulled pork.
+It adds a bright, crunching balance to vegetarian jackfruit BBQ sandwiches.
+Or other meat-based sandwiches if that’s your thing, like fried chicken or pulled pork.
 It’s also commonly served with grilled meats and definitely pairs well with ribs.

 More Easy Side Salad Recipes

-And if you’re in the search for more potluck-style salads to serve with the coleslaw too, give one of these a try:
+And if you’re in looking for more potluck-style salads to serve with the coleslaw too, give one of these a try:

 FAQs and Recipe Tips